-The building envelopes play a key role in not only housing a meaningful mix of programs, but also framing the streets, and shaping the skyline.
-The building heights are naturally lower towards the University Village's single-family homes, and gradually increase to meet the neighboring 2020 Bay development before subsequently stepping back down towards the Bay to offer more access to waterfront views.
-Through minimum setbacks, sky-planes, and maximum heights and building areas, the envelopes can provide a flexible zone for future architecture.
-This ensures the physical manifestation reflects the diverse mix of users and uses in the EPA Waterfront.
-The street setbacks will widen the sidewalks and hold active street-wall definitions.
-The sky-plane or upper setback definitions will ensure ample daylight in the streets.
+The heights are distributed gradually to respect the surrounding context, not only housing a meaningful mix of programs, but also framing the streets, and shaping the skyline.
+The building heights are naturally lower towards University Village's single family homes, and gradually increase to meet the neighboring 2020 Bay development before subsequently stepping back down towards the Bay to offer more access to waterfront views.